mendix/docs/content/howto/mobile/local-notif-action.md

 ## 1 Introduction

 Several apps which use push notifications will also need actions to trigger after a user taps a notification.
-This step-by-step guide will teach you to set up a common action: after a notification is tapped, it will show a specific page.
+This step-by-step guide will teach you to make a tapped notification show a specific page.

 ## 2 Prerequisites